 This course provides instruction in critical reading and thinking skills necessary for college reading and research.
+Length of time (2 hrs per day, 5 days per wk): 6wks

 The course includes instruction in critical analysis, critical interpretation, and advanced instruction in vocabulary and literal comprehension.
 Materials used in this course will be high interest selections such as short essays, newspaper & magazine articles, general stories, etc. The instructor will help students analyze, synthesize and interpret general reading materials including some with abstract concepts; increase speed and comprehension in silent reading; develop the skill to deduce the meaning of unfamiliar vocabulary from context; read for enjoyment; and at the same time gain new vocabulary words and sentence structures.